decentraland/adr/content/ADR-400-render-to-texture.md

 ![LayersDiagram](resources/ADR-400/layers-diagram.png)

-Layers are only used for rendering (entities with `GltfContainer`s, `MeshRenderer`s or light components, and any future types of rendered entities), all other entity properties (collisions, audio sources, etc) will not make any use of layer information.
+Layers are used for rendering (entities with `GltfContainer`s, `MeshRenderer`s or light components, and any future types of rendered entities), and spatial audio components (`PbAudioSource`, `AvatarShape`).
+All other entity properties (collisions, etc) will not make any use of layer information.

 ## Managing Layer Properties